ttl2132/bio-minigame/proposal.md

 ```

 ### Description of user interaction:
-User can request what game they want to play in the CLI, and then the Kivy window will open.
+User can request what game they want to play in the CLI and enter their initials, and then the Kivy window will open.
 ```
 # example command line interface
-bio_minigame --cell-id
+bio_minigame -g cellid -i TTL
 ```

 ### Program Output